alfonsoruiz/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  Sessions are used to maintain and save autentication data about users accross HTTP request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  bcrypt helps developers to hash user passwords before they are sent to a database so they are not saved as plain text.

 - [ ] What does bcrypt do to slow down attackers?

+  bcrypt uses salts to to process passwords multiple rounds through hashing algorithms to slow down attackers.

 - [ ] What are the three parts of the JSON Web Token?

+  1. header
+  2. payload
+  3. signature

 ## Minimum Viable Product